 Under Alternative 2, increases in aircraft operations-which will occur with or without the project-are estimated to increase the CNEL in the vicinity of VNY by 1.1 dB between the 2007 baseline conditions and the 2014 planning-year conditions.
-Noise levels in 2016 would be greater than in 2007 at VNY, but these would be slightly less than the 2014 levels due to anticipated, non-project-related retirement of older aircraft.
+Noise levels in 2016 would be greater than in 2007 at VNY, but these would be slightly less than the 2014 levels due to anticipated, non-project-related retirement and reduced usage of older aircraft.
 This is the same as was assessed to the project.
 Under Alternative 2, the area within the airport's 65-dB contour is anticipated to increase by 19.8% during that same timeframe, also the same as in the project.
 Generally speaking, the difference between the noise increases at VNY for the project and Alternative 2 would be imperceptible.
 Noise increases and expansion of the noise contours by 2014 under Alternative 2 would require noise insulation for an estimated 2,400 additional residences within the 65- to 70-dB contour (one more than under the project), and 1 additional residence within the 70- to 75-dB contour (the same as under the project).
 Figure 4.2-4 depicts the imperceptible difference between the project CNEL contour and that of Alternative 2.
 Overall, Alternative 2 would result in very similar-although slightly greater-noise impacts at VNY than under the project by allowing an additional 32 annual operations (estimated) to continue at VNY that otherwise would have been restricted by the 2014 noise limitation.
 As under the proposed project, Alternative 2 noise impacts at VNY would be less than significant.

 The only diversion airport anticipated to be affected by the Alternative 2 exemption is LAX, where approximately 32 aircraft operations per year-all associated with privately owned Boeing 727s-would not occur.
 LAX was determined to be the likely recipient of these Boeing 727 operations because LAX possesses appropriate facilities for accommodating operations at servicing for these types of aircraft, and because its close proximity and short driving distance to VNY make it the most convenient alternative to the affected operators.
-At LAX, future increases in aircraft operations under Alternative 2 are anticipated to increase the CNEL by 1 dB over existing conditions and increase the 65-dB contour area by 6.0% in 2014.
+At LAX, future increases in aircraft operations under Alternative 2 are anticipated to increase the CNEL by \(\frac{1}{2}\)0.4 dB over existing conditions and increase the 65-dB contour area by 6.0% in 2014.
 As with the project, this change is imperceptible when compared to the estimated 2014 baseline conditions, as the amount of air traffic generated by Alternative 2 (and the project) is inconsequential when viewed in light of the heavy commercial air traffic LAX accommodates on a daily basis.
 Therefore, LAX noise impacts of Alternative 2 would be virtually identical to those of the project, and would be less than significant.
 Impacts at the other four diversion airports under Alternative 2 would be identical to those of the proposed project, and would also be less than significant.

 In summary, Alternative 2 would have noise impacts that are almost the same as those of the project.
-Comparing Alternative 2 and the project, there is no perceptible difference in CNEL levels or in the percentage increase in 65-dB contour area.
+Comparing Alternative 2 and the project, there is no perceptible difference in CNEL levels or in the percentage increase in 65-dB contour area at VNY or any of the diversion airports.
 Alternative 2's noise impacts would be slightly greater because the minimally larger 65-dB contour would include one residence not included under the project.
-Neither Alternative 2 nor the project would result in significant noise impacts, but the project's level of noise impact would be slightly less than that of Alternative 2.
+Neither Alternative 2 nor the project would result in significant noise impacts, but the project's level of noise impact would be slightly less than that of Alternative 2; therefore, Alternative 2 does not avoid any significant project-level or cumulative noise impacts.